GoodShifter/goodshifter-website-jekyll/en/_posts/2023-04-21-the-environmental-and-health-issues-with-eating-fish-should-we-consume-it-which-quantities-and-which-species-to-choose.md

 ---
 lang-ref: guide-fish
 slug: the-environmental-and-health-issues-with-eating-fish
 title: "The environmental and health issues with eating fish: Should we consume it?
 Which quantities and which species to choose?"
+description: "The environmental and health issues with eating fish: Should we consume it?
+Which quantities and which species to choose?"
 tags:
   - overfishing
   - sustainable fishing